Who we are

 South Auckland is a melting pot of cultures; our Manurewa population is 25% Maori, 40% Pasifika & 27% from migrant communities

-South Auckland faces significant socio-economic hardship, with high rates of unemployment and roughly 35% of the population living in high deprivation
+South Auckland faces significant socio-economic hardship, with the some of NZ’s highest unemployment and roughly 35% of the population living in high deprivation

 Our rangatahi face high rates of psychological distress, especially among Māori & Pasifika youth, due to systemic inequities & underfunded services

-South Auckland suburbs including Manurewa and Papakura, have some of the highest rates of severe housing deprivation (homelessness) in Auckland
+South Auckland suburbs have some of the highest rates of severe housing deprivation (homelessness) in Auckland

 In the heart of our community are leaders who hold the key to transformation.
 Here’s why we are working to empower & support them: